 Ashley attended the University of New Mexico, pursuing a career in Speech Language Pathology.
-She has worked in the developmentally disabled community for 8 years and was a home supervisor for ARCA in Albuquerque.
+She has worked in the special needs community for over 10 years and was a home supervisor for ARCA in Albuquerque.
 She was a former member of the United States Pony Club and has ridden horses for over 25 years.
-She serves as the WMPC Treasurer and on the WMPC Horse Trials Committee.
-When she is not working, she spends her time 3-day eventing competing with her show horses.
+She is the current PATH Intl NM State Rep, serves as the WMPC Treasurer, and is on the WMPC Horse Trials Committee.
+When she is not working, she spends her time competing with her show horses in 3-day eventing and enjoying time with her family.
 Her desire to help others and her love for horses led her to seek a career in therapeutic riding.
 She joined the NMCTR team in 2013.